ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 In addition to those, Caliban also ships with some non-spec but standard wrappers
 - `caliban.wrappers.ApolloTracing.apolloTracing` returns a wrapper that adds tracing data into the `extensions` field of each response following [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
-- `caliban.wrappers.ApolloCaching.apolloCaching` returns a wrapper that adds caching hints to properly annotated fields using the [Apollo Caching](https://github.com/apollographql/apollo-cache-control) format.
+- `caliban.wrappers.Caching.extension` returns a wrapper that computes the total cache policy for a query and stores it in the extensions of the response.
+The result can then be used by http adapters to set the appropriate cache headers in the response.
 - `caliban.wrappers.ApolloPersistedQueries.apolloPersistedQueries` returns a wrapper that caches and retrieves query using a hash using the [Apollo Persisted Queries](https://github.com/apollographql/apollo-link-persisted-queries) format.

 They can be used like this: